Uglies: Plot

 Tally Youngblood is almost sixteen.
 Like every other Ugly, she awaits the operation with great anticipation.
-Her best friend, Peris, has already had the operation and, motivated by her desire to see him, Tally sneaks across the river to New Pretty Town.
-There she meets Shay, another Ugly.
-They become friends and Shay teaches Tally how to ride a hoverboard.
+Her best friend, Peris, has already had the operation, and motivated by her desire to see him, Tally sneaks across the river to New Pretty Town.
+There, she meets Shay, another Ugly.
+They become friends, and Shay teaches Tally how to ride a hoverboard.
 Shay also mentions rebelling against the operation.
 At first, Tally ignores the idea, but is forced to deal with it when Shay runs away a few days before their shared sixteenth birthday, leaving behind cryptic directions to her destination, a "renegade settlement" called the Smoke, where city runaways go to escape the operation.

-On the day of Tally's operation, she is taken to Special Circumstances, a division that is likened to "gremlins" and, "[blamed] when anything weird happens."
-Dr. Cable, a woman who is described as "a cruel pretty", is the head of Special Circumstances.
-She gives Tally an ultimatum to either help locate Shay and the Smoke, or never become a pretty.
-Tally cooperates and Dr. Cable gives her a hoverboard and all the needed supplies to survive in the wild, along with a heart locket that contains a tracking device.
+On the day of Tally's operation, she is taken to Special Circumstances, a division that is likened to "gremlins" and "[blamed] when anything weird happens."
+Dr. Cable, a woman who is described as "a cruel pretty," is the head of Special Circumstances.
+She gives Tally an ultimatum to help locate Shay and the Smoke or never become a pretty.
+Tally cooperates, and Dr. Cable gives her a hoverboard and all the needed supplies to survive in the wild, along with a heart locket that contains a tracking device.
 Once activated with Tally's eye, it will show the location of the Smoke to Special Circumstances.
-Following Shay's clues, Tally sets off to find her friend.
+By following Shay's clues, Tally sets off to find her friend.

-When Tally arrives at the Smoke, she finds Shay, her friend David and an entire community of runaway Uglies.
-She is reluctant to activate the pendant and it eventually becomes clear that David is in love with her.
+When Tally arrives at the Smoke, she finds Shay, her friend David, and an entire community of runaway Uglies.
+She is reluctant to activate the pendant, and it eventually becomes clear that David is in love with her.
 David takes her to meet his parents, Maddy and Az, who are the original runaways from the city.
 They explain how the operation does more than "cosmetic nipping and tucking."
-It also causes lesions in the brain to make the people placid, or "pretty-minded."
+It also causes lesions in the brain that make the people placid, or "pretty-minded."
 Horrified, Tally decides to keep the Smoke secret and throws the locket into a fire to destroy it.
-However, the flames' heat causes the tracker to activate, giving away the Smoke's location.
+However, the flames' heat causes the tracker to activate and give away the Smoke's location.